mgemath/AtiyahBott.jl/README.md

 This package contains an implementation of the Atiyah-Bott residue formula for the moduli space of genus 0 stable maps in the Julia language.
 The theory behind the package is described in the paper
 "Effective computations of the Atiyah-Bott formula" by Giosuè Muratore e Csaba Schneider (https://arxiv.org/pdf/2105.11183.pdf).

-In order to install this package, type: julia> using Pkg<br>
+In order to install this package, type:<br>
+julia> using Pkg<br>
 julia> Pkg.add(url="https://github.com/mgemath/AtiyahBott.jl")

-After that, simply type
+After that, simply type<br>

-julia> using AtiyahBott;
+julia> using AtiyahBott

 To use our code, you should first define the equivariant classes to be calculated as "P = (g,c,w,s,m) ->...".<br>
 After the "->", one has to write an expression in the equivariant classes.
 After P is defined, one has to call the